argonne-lcf/AR2024/03_community/industry.md

 hero-img-source: ALCF_Industry.jpg
 hero-img-caption: "Contour plot of velocity magnitude on a vertical cut plane from wall-resolved large-eddy simulation of a canonical gas turbine film cooling configuration.
 The simulation was carried out at the ALCF as part of a collaboration between Argonne and RTX Technologies Research Center."
 hero-img-credit: "Argonne National Laboratory"
-intro: "Through collaborations with industry partners, the ALCF provides companies with access to powerful computing resources that drive technological advancements and strengthen the nation’s innovation infrastructure."
+intro: "Through collaborations with industry partners, the ALCF provides access to powerful computing resources that drive technological advancements and strengthen the nation’s innovation infrastructure."

 theme: white